What Is a Wall Mural? The Art That Transforms Your Walls

 Twentieth-century muralism emerged as a powerful political and social tool.
 Mexican artists like Diego Rivera pioneered murals as vehicles for creative expression, addressing inequality, revolutionary fervor, and national identity, proving that monumental works could engage pressing social issues while maintaining the aesthetic power of any museum piece.
 The Great Depression saw American artists, through WPA programs, create thousands of murals celebrating labor, progress, and community—democratizing public art and establishing murals as accessible cultural participation rather than exclusive privileges reserved for wealthy patrons.

-Street art movements beginning in the 1970s further transformed muralism.
+Street art murals beginning in the 1970s further transformed muralism.
 Taking it from sanctioned institutional spaces to raw urban environments.
 What started as illicit graffiti evolved into recognized art forms.
 Cities now commission street artists to create legal murals that beautify neighborhoods and attract tourism dollars.

 Types of Wall Murals and Their Applications